juliocareaga/wave-heat/README.md

 # Example 2

 The main script is **wave-heat-example2.py**, and the simulation corresponds to the Westervelt equation with a manufactured initial pressure.
-The output corresponds to $\texttt{\color{brown}xdmf}$ and $\texttt{\color{brown}h5}$ files, which contain the pair of solutions (pressure and temperature) at the time points saved.
+The outputs correspond to $\texttt{\color{brown}xdmf}$ and $\texttt{\color{brown}h5}$ files, which contain the pair of solutions (pressure and temperature) at the time points saved.
 The xdmf file can be loaded with **Paraview**, and the procedure to obtain the images for the pressure is described next:

 ```console
 Use calculator:  coords + (0.025+0.6e-7*pressure)*kHat